Magnitude 5.9 quake hits northwest Turkey, causing panic | Science-Environment

 - Country:

-A magnitude 5.9 earthquake hit a town in northwest Turkey early on Wednesday, causing widespread panic but there was no immediate report of major damage, Turkey's Disaster and Emergency Management Presidency said.
-The earthquake was centered in the town of Golkaya, in Duzce province, some 200 kilometers (125 miles) east of Istanbul.
-It struck at 04:08 am (01:08 GMT) and was felt in Istanbul, in the capital Ankara and other parts of the country.
-At least 35 aftershocks were recorded.
+A magnitude 5.9 earthquake hit a town in northwest Turkey early Wednesday, causing damage to some buildings and widespread panic.
+Around 35 people were injured, mostly while trying to flee homes.
+The earthquake was centered in the town of Golkaya, in Duzce province, some 200 kilometers (125 miles) east of Istanbul, the Disaster and Emergency Management Presidency said.
+It struck at 04:08 a.m.
+(01:08 GMT) and was felt in Istanbul, in the capital Ankara and other parts of the region.
+Dozens of aftershocks were reported, including one magnitude 4.3.

 Duzce Gov. Cevdet Atay said schools in the region were being closed as a precaution.

-Around 800 people were killed in a powerful earthquake that hit Duzce on November 12 1999.
-In August of that year, 17,000 people were killed by another powerful temblor which devastated nearby Kocaeli province and other parts of northwest Turkey.
-Turkey sits on top of major fault lines and is frequently shaken by earthquakes.(AP) RUP
+Around 800 people were killed in a powerful earthquake that hit Duzce on Nov.
+12, 1999.
+In August of that year, 17,000 people were killed by another powerful temblor that devastated nearby Kocaeli province and other parts of northwest Turkey.

+Officials said around 80% of the buildings in the area were rebuilt or fortified following the 1999 earthquakes, which helped minimize damage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)